-Retirement benefits to employees of the Academy are provided by the Teachers' Pension Scheme ("TPS") and the Local Government Pension Scheme ("LGPS").
-These are defined benefit schemes and the assets are held separately from those of the Academy.
+Retirement benefits to employees of the Academy Trust are provided by the Teachers' Pension Scheme ("TPS") and the Local Governments Pension Scheme ("LGPS").
+These are defined benefit schemes.

 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Academy in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
 As stated in note 20, the TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
 The TPS is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.